dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 ## Run Obfuscated Script

-In order to run the obfuscated script, there are 3 functions need to be added to `builtins` module:
+In order to run obfuscted script `dist/foo.py` by common Python interpreter, there are 3 functions need to be added to module `builtins`:

 * `__pyarmor__`
 * `__armor_enter__`
 * `__armor_exit__`

-It can be done by the following lines, which called `Bootstrap Code`
+The following 2 lines, which called `Bootstrap Code`, will fulfil this work

 ``` python
     from pytransfrom import pyarmor_runtime